BLUEFIN BLOWOUT RULES

 - For these rules, these definitions apply:

-B. Field dressed – Tuna with upper gill plate and upper gill removed, and all viscera, including both gonads, removed
+- Field dressed – Tuna with one upper gill plate and all gills removed, and all viscera, including both gonads, removed

-C. Delay – Any aberration in the preparation of a tuna being presented for weighing, which will, in the opinion of the weigh master, hamper another vessel from presenting his fish
+- Delay – Any aberration in the preparation of a tuna being presented for weighing, in the opinion of the weigh master, hampering another vessel from presenting his fish

-D. The weigh master shall inspect each fish upon arrival for adherence to the field dressing requirement.
-He will assist each vessel as necessary to insure uniformity, but will not delay other boats from weighing their fish.
+- The weigh master shall inspect each fish upon arrival for adherence to the field dressing requirement.
+He will assist each vessel as necessary to insure uniformity but will not DELAY other boats from weighing their fish.
+If the fish, at time of weigh-in, is not prepared in accordance with ”Item 4B”, the official weighmaster, designated assistant or tournament representative reserves the right to send the boat away from the weigh-in until the fish is properly prepared.

 - All boats must have the ability to fish without any outside help.